Date: 27 April 2017. Buying a Big

 would like a tuna door back there.

-Thanks for reading and I'll see you along the
+Thanks for reading.
+I will see you along the

 How long did you boat shop before finding the one?